UniNilsBrehm/cell_detection_suite/README.md

 It will ask you to select a file.
 You can follow the progress in the Log Panel at the bottom.
 The resulting data files and figures will be stored in the same directory as your original recording into a folder called "caiman_output".

-Options:
+**Checker Box Options:**

+Correlation map:
-Correlation map: if checked it will compute a 8-neighbour pixel-wise correlation map of activity.
+if checked it will compute a 8-neighbour pixel-wise correlation map of activity.
 This is only used for visualization later on.
 Beware that this can be quite demanding on your computer (performance-wise).

 Parallel: if checked it will use the parallel processing method in caiman

-Settings:
+**Caiman Settings**

 Settings can be changed in the "caiman_config.py".
 It is essential just a dictionary containing the basic settings for caiman.
 Just open this file in any editor and make some changes.
 Save it and restart the "cell_detection_suite".
 For more information see the caiman docs (https://caiman.readthedocs.io/en/latest/).